Angry Birds (Windows)

-This screen (found in "data\images\pc" of the game's directory) may be what will appear when the player first clicks on the Mighty Eagle icon.
+This screen (found in "data\images\pc" of the game's directory) may be what will appear when the player first clicks on the Mighty Eagle icon (in the main menu, or the Power-Up Shop).
 The roll of film with the Mighty Eagle's eye will most likely lead to the Birds & the Mighty Eagle video like most versions of the game.
 Notice that there's no icon to buy it (usually a shopping buggy), so the Mighty Eagle may be free to use.

 Feathers and Unused Title